If you have not received your full workers’ compensation benefits, consult with a Kansas City workers’ compensation attorney for help.

 Workers’ compensation benefits are paid directly by the employer, an insurance company, the state authorities, or an employer-hired third-party administrator responsible for managing workers’ compensation claims for the employer.
 Employees claiming workers’ compensation will receive the same benefits no matter how the payment is made by the employer to the employee.
-It is essential to become familiar with the way workers’ compensation claims are managed by the groups involved.
+It is necessary to become familiar with the way workers’ compensation claims are managed by the groups involved.

 Workers’ Compensation Programs Implemented By the State